web-at-berkeley/backend-project/README.md

 upon ourselves to host the data.
 In addition to queuing data from the endpoint that the Stanfurd student provided _we will need to host additional data on our own servers to create a hybrid data model_.
-Whenever a new recipe is posted to our API, _store this new data in a database of your choice_ rather than attempting to edit the Stanfurd database.
+Whenever a new recipe is posted to our API, _store this new data in a database of your choice_ rather than attempting to edit the Stanfurd database. _The database schema should match the Stanfurd schema_ or at least store the same information.

 ### Deleting a Recipe (`DELETE`)